patternfly/patternfly-react/packages/react-core/src/components/Menu/examples/Menu.md

 ```ts file="MenuWithIcons.tsx"
 ```

-### With action icon
+### With actions

 To connect a menu item to an action icon, add a `<MenuItemAction>` to a `<MenuItem>`, and use the `icon` property to load an easily recognizable icon.

-To execute a callback when any menu action icon is clicked, pass a callback to the `onActionClick` property of the `<Menu>`.
+To trigger an action when any menu action icon is clicked, pass a callback to the `onActionClick` property of the `<Menu>`.
 The following example logs to the console any time any action icon is clicked.

-To execute a callback when a specific item's action icon is clicked, pass in the `onClick` property to that `<MenuItemAction>`.
+To trigger an action when a specific item's action icon is clicked, pass in the `onClick` property to that `<MenuItemAction>`.
 The following example logs "clicked on code icon" to the console when the "code" icon is clicked.

 ```ts file="MenuWithActions.tsx"
 ```